-To winterize X Series, XT Series and ProStar models:
+TO WINTERIZE X, XT, AND PROSTAR MODELS

-- Completely empty all ballast tanks and bags of any water that may be in the ballast system. - 2.
+- 1. Completely empty all ballast tanks and bags of any water that may be in the ballast system. - 2.
 Remove all ballast bags (if applicable) and re-attach the bridge connector (pictured right) to the ballast thru hull vent hose and the hose to the ballast hard tanks.
-Completely drain and store the bags in a dry place.

-3. With the rear ballast bags removed and the bridge connector in place, identify the three ballast thru-hull vents (see guide to each model in this Owner's Manual.
+Completely drain and store the bags in a dry place. - 3.
+With the rear ballast bags removed and the bridge connector in place, identify the three ballast thru-hull vents (see guide to each model in this Owner's Manual.
 Most models have two vents on each hull side toward the stern, and one vent forward of the helm on the starboard side).
-The ProStar only has one optional hard tank ballast, see guide to each model in this Owner's Manual for the ProStar's vent location.

-4. Add one gallon of -50 F RV type nontoxic propylene glycol based antifreeze to each of the three thru-hull vents (the ProStar only has one vent).
-Colder climates may require this same type of antifreeze with a -100 F temperature rating.

-5. Once the antifreeze is in all three ballast zones, use the manual ballast override switches mounted on the dash to empty the tanks.
+The ProStar only has one optional hard tank ballast, see guide to each model in this Owner's Manual for the ProStar's vent location. - Add one gallon of -50 F RV type nontoxic propylene glycol based antifreeze to each of the three thru-hull vents (the ProStar only has one vent).
+Colder climates may require this same type of antifreeze with a -100 F temperature rating. - 5.
+Once the antifreeze is in all three ballast zones, use the manual ballast override switches mounted on the dash to empty the tanks.
 This will push antifreeze through the ballast system, across all pumps, hoses, fittings and intake valves.
 Be cautious while using the override switches as antifreeze will be pumped out of the intakes mounted to the bottom of the boat.

 Some models have check valves equipped on the ballast lines.
-On such models (X46 and X10 rear bags, X20 KGB tank) pour a small amount of antifreeze into those vents (see guide to each boat in this Owner's Manual).
+On such models pour a small amount of antifreeze into those vents (see guide to each boat in this Owner's Manual).
 The antifreeze will sit in the line during storage.